kailash-manasarovar/statement/docs/timeline/2023/november.md

 - Remember I had inexplicably been seeing [possums online for over a year](may.md#possums) by that time.
 - The evening after I had seen this guy at the beach, and gone to the laundry as normal; the owner of the laundry had asked me "¿Todo claro?"; meaning is everything clear now?
 - I'm not sure what exactly was supposed to be clear.
-- At that time, I was being [seriously poisoned at home](../2024/october.md#serious-poisoning-with-intent-to-harm-or-kill) and felt extremely unwell, especially around my kidneys and facial, neck, and spinal nerves.
+- At that time, I was being [seriously poisoned at home](../2024/october.md#serious-poisoning-with-intent-to-harm-or-kill) and felt extremely unwell, especially around my kidneys, and facial, neck, and spinal nerves.
 I was also having raging migraines.
 - I saw a woman who looked like Carmen Cano with another woman I'd recognize coming out of my building and smiling at me.
 - I realized [some months later](../2025/february.md#collecting-my-things) that I had been hallucinating quite badly in my apartment in October 2024 prior to leaving Dénia; specifically regarding a large hole I had seen in the bathroom wall behind the mirror where I believed a camera had been.
 - The hole was tiny when I saw it again the following February; my mind detoxed, sober, and unpoisoned.